mesosphere/marathon/docs/docs/rest-api.md

 ##### dependencies

 A list of services upon which this application depends.
 An order is derived from the dependencies for performing start/stop and upgrade of the application.
 For example, an application `/a` relies on the services `/b` which itself relies on `/c`.
 To start all 3 applications, first `/c` is started than `/b` than `/a`.

+##### deployments (not settable)

+A list of currently running deployments that affect this application.
+If this array is nonempty, then this app is locked for updates.

 ##### healthChecks